github/training-kit/paths/graphql/01-introduction.md

   nav: "github-graphql"
 main-content: |

-    When working on projects, it is common to hard code relevant data.
-The only problem with this solution is that you are going to need to update that data yearly, monthly, weekly, or even daily!
+    When working on projects, it's common to want access to website data.
+The problem with this is that data is often in flux!
+Depending on your source, this might change anywhere from yearly to within seconds!
 Some examples of data you might want to work with could be:

     - gathering the number of commits you made over a period of time
+    - flight statuses
     - your favorite sports team's record, or
-    - information regarding weather patterns in your area.
+    - weather in your area.

-    What if I told you that there are systems already in place that can enable you to gather the precise data you want, display it, **and** it will automatically update?
+    There are systems already in place that can enable you to gather up to date precise information that you want **and** immediately display it.
 Allow us to introduce you to APIs.

     **INSERT API WAVING IMG**

     API stands for Application Program Interface, and many websites, software applications, and services use APIs to share and update information.

-    This course is going to introduce the concept of using APIs, specifically GraphQL, to gather data and display it on a webpage.
+    This course is going to introduce the concept of using APIs via the GitHub GraphQL Query Language, and to gather data and display it on a webpage.
 To find out more, click "Tell me why" below.

 show-me-how:
 tell-me-why: |

   Learning new technologies is difficult.
 Whatever your experience with APIs or GraphQL, this course is hands-on and will walk you through the steps to get started.
 We believe that working with a new technology and getting real experience is the quickest and surest way to learn.

   If you aren't sure why you might use an API right now, that's :ok: :ok_hand:.
-This course only walks through a few examples, and we'll set you on the path additional use cases.
+This course only walks through a few examples, and we'll set you confidently on the path of additional use cases.

   For more in depth information on GitHub's GraphQL API, [check out the official documentation](https://developer.github.com/v4/).
 You can find many use cases and examples of GraphQL in action.
 ---